-Snow mold is a type of fungus, stemming from the Microdochium nivale fungus, that mimics the look of snow and affects grass while snow melts.
-It can be gray, white, or pink and can grow on any cool season turfgrass.
+Snow mold is a type of fungus, stemming from the Microdochium nivale fungus, which mimics the look of snow and affects grass while the snow melts.
+It can be gray, white or pink and can grow on any cool-season turfgrass.

-These spores live in the turf year-round, but are only active when the temperature is around 30-60˚F, and usually become visible between 32-45 ˚F. It causes grass to die, leaving the turf splotchy with the mold itself and/or dead spots where the mold has killed the grass.
+These spores live in the turf year-round but are only active when the temperature is around 30-60 degrees Fahrenheit.
+Snow mold usually becomes visible between 32-45 degrees.
+It causes grass to die, leaving the turf splotchy with the mold itself and/or dead spots where the mold has killed the grass.

-Some grass, like bentgrass, is more susceptible to snow mold.
+Some grasses, like bentgrass, are more susceptible to snow mold.
 Kentucky bluegrass is moderately affected, while fine fescue is more resistant to the fungus.

 - Dethatch your customer’s turf at least twice a year.

 - Ensure the area has proper drainage installed before the winter season.
 Ponding can create the perfect spore breeding ground

 - Rake any leaves before they get wet or they will trap moisture.
 When possible, remove snow from the turf.
 Additionally, if you shovel or blow snow off pathways and sidewalks, ensure the piles of snow are not too large, as larger piles take much longer to melt.

 - Apply a mold prevention spray fungicide like LESCO Drax or Concert II.
 This should occur in late fall before turf growth completely stops.